Helmut Beck-Broichsitter: Career

 After the war Beck-Broichsitter founded the "Bruderschaft" (Fraternity) in 1949 of former officers of the Wehrmacht and his emphasis was on opposing Bolshevism.
 Accused of spying for the Federal Office for the Protection of the Constitution, he resigned from the leadership.
-He later joined the openly Nazi-orientated Socialist Reich Party.
+In 1951, Beck-Broichsitter helped found the Freikorps Deutschland, a Neo-Nazi paramilitary.
+The organization managed to train roughly 2,000 men, but was unable to obtain weapons to overthrow the government.
+On 10 February 1953, the West German government banned the Freikorps Deutschland and had four of its leaders, including Beck-Broichsitter, arrested for plotting against the government.
+Beck-Broichsitter was released from custody the following month, and the charges against him were later dropped.
+He went on to join the openly Nazi-orientated Socialist Reich Party.